Phoenix (1998 film): Plot

-In Phoenix, Arizona, Harry Collins is a cop whose compulsive gambling has indebted him to a local gangster, in Chicago.
+In Phoenix, Arizona, Harry Collins is a cop whose compulsive gambling has indebted him to a local gangster, Chicago.
 As his losses mount and time count down, Collins resorts to exploiting a young woman, Veronica, whom he has picked up to distract his friends in a poker game.
 Despite the successful distraction, he still loses, and he rejects Veronica's sexual advances, as he considers her to be bad luck.
 When Collins drops her off at her house, Veronica's mother sees her daughter in tears and glares at Collins.
 Collins later tracks down Veronica's mother, Leila, and defends himself, stating that he did not have sex with her.
 Unimpressed, Leila rebukes him, which causes him to reassess his behavior and offer a sincere apology.
 Surprised by his apology, Leila slowly warms to Collins, and they begin a romance.
 Having lost his lucky lighter, Collins asks her for a keepsake, but Leila tells him that he must make his own luck and avoid whatever trouble in which he's become involved.